hisham-alangadan/hisham-gl/README.md

 If SDL isin't your cup of tea, then you can output your artwork as a ppm file.

-- **Check testdriver.c and sdltestdriver.c for implementation instructions**
+- **Check testdriver.c and sdltestdriver.c for implementation examples**
 - **testdriver.c outs an image file** <br>
 - **sdltestdriver.c outputs directly into a window (needs SDL2)** <br>
 - **_Please compile files that require SDL with the -lSDL2 flag_**